momentum-mod/docs/content/docs/commands/mom_saveloc_import.md

 ---
 title: mom_saveloc_import
+categories:
-category: command
+  - command
+required_params:
+  - Map name
 tags:
   - saveloc
-required_params:
-  - Map name
 ---

+# mom_saveloc_import

 Imports savelocs from another map into the current map.
 Includes parameter autocompletion, which fills with maps that have at least one saveloc.